techlady/Maptime190919/index.md

-This is a map of voting lovations for the practice vote.
+This is a map of voting locations for the practice vote.